 In most cases, from the day you sign your lease and go through the process of designing your coffeehouse, planning your menu, and building out your store, four to six months have passed.
 Some people want to do it faster, but the process can rarely be completed in less time.

 How should I train my baristas?

 There's more than one way to train a barista, and Bellissimo offers a variety of training programs.
-From on-site training to classes at the American Barista & Coffee School to our award-winning training DVDs and our Online Barista Training, Bellissimo has an option to meet your specific training needs.
+From on-site training to workshops at the Bellissimo Coffee Advisors to our award-winning training DVDs and our Online Barista Training, Bellissimo has an option to meet your specific training needs.

 My roaster has offered to do my barista training.
 Should I take him up on it?